 4. It’s safe!

-The population of Maadi consists out of expats and well-doing Egyptians.
-Moreover, there is a bunch of embassies located in Maadi.
+The population of Maadi consists of expats and well-doing Egyptians.
+Moreover, there are a bunch of embassies located in Maadi.
 Most of them have their own security on the streets, which makes all inhabitants benefit.
 The people, in general, are very friendly and will help you when something strange occurs.
 Also, the infrastructure of Maadi is set up broadly and you will not find so many lonely small streets.
 Compared to the rest of Cairo, Maadi is one of the safest non-compound areas, and probably the safest neighborhood that is centrally located.
-Is it Safe to live in Egypt in 2020?
+Is it Safe to live in Egypt in 2021?

 5. No longer seeing the forest through the trees

 Did you ever take time to stand still beside an anthill?
-If you did, you will have seen an uncountable amount of small ants, skitter through small holes and climb ‘enormous’ needles.
+If you did, you would have seen an uncountable amount of small ants, skitter through small holes and climb ‘enormous’ needles.
 When I imagine God looking upon Cairo, I think He sees the same.
 The city is one of the most densely populated cities on earth, containing almost 20.000 habitats every square kilometer.
 Maadi is again one of the biggest exceptions.
 Of greater Cairo, Maadi is the least densely populated district.
 So unless you have no problems with living in an anthill, Maadi is a great choice.

 6. The streets are clean